 The team structured their public engagement process in two rounds of activities: one at the end of March and one at the end of April.
 The goal of the first round of activities was to co-create a shared vision for the Islais Creek Watershed and discuss in depth local issues and priorities.
 This round of activities included a youth event, and two public workshops in Bayview and Dogpatch.
 The goal of the second round of activities was to discuss in a more intimate setting ideas for pilots and how these could kick-start a long-term vision.
 This round of activities included a second youth event and three community sessions with a selected group of stakeholders and leaders, focused around three topics: (1) Parks & Open Space, (2) Environmental Justice, Infrastructure & Health, and (3) Affordability, Economics & Workforce Development.

-Throughout the Design Phase, Common Ground developed diverse methods for community feedback and engagement to get a sense of how residents and commuters who traverse across the Baylands perceive and interact with this region of the bay.
-The team developed an online survey; solicited input at local farmers markets, the annual San Francisco Bay Flyway Festival, several Bay Area learning institutions, and along the Bay Trail; worked with local middle schools to model sediment capture in the Baylands; hosted a Baylands Discovery Walk to learn more about public access and recreation; and developed a map to orient people to the baylands.
+Throughout the Design Phase, Common Ground developed diverse methods for community feedback and engagement to get a sense of how residents and commuters who traverse the San Pablo Baylands at the northern end of San Francisco Bay perceive and interact with this region.
+The team developed an online survey and solicited input at local farmers markets, the annual San Francisco Bay Flyway Festival, and several Bay Area learning institutions.
+The team also worked with local middle schools to model sediment capture in the baylands, developed a map to orient people visiting the baylands and, in collaboration with the San Francisco Bay Trail, hosted a Baylands Discovery Walk to learn more about public access and recreation.
 These tools directly influenced the team’s final design concepts and shed light on the San Pablo Baylands as a forgotten resource in need of resilient activation.

 Field Operations Team